bfh-evg/uniboard/modules/bfh-sectioned/Component.md

 This component uses the ConfigurationManager.
 It requests the properties for the "bfh-sectioned" key.
 In this properties all values are expected to be valid sections.
 The key values are ignored.

+## Error Codes

+BSE-001 - Attribute missing
+BSE-002 - Attribute is not a StringValue
+BSE-003 - Configuration for section-bfh is missing BSE-004 - Specified section is not known on this UniBoard

 ## Example EJB-Descriptor

 	<enterprise-beans>